-Agency: Instructional Connections, LLC

-Funds: \$65,000,000 for all terms, including possible extensions renew for one additional five-year term coaching services in support of the University's online courses and programs.
+Agency: Instructional Connections, LLC Funds: \$65,000,000 for all terms, including possible extensions Period: January 1, 2020 through December 31, 2024; with option to renew for one additional five-year term Description: Instructional Connections, LLC, to provide academic coaching services in support of the University's online courses and programs.
 This Agreement was competitively bid.